Ericsson/codechecker/docs/analyzer/user_guide.md

                         List checkers enabled by the selected profile.
                         'list' is a special option showing details about profiles collectively.
+  --checker-config      Show checker configuration options.
+These can be
+                        given to 'CodeChecker analyze --checker-config'.
   --only-enabled        Show only the enabled checkers.
   --only-disabled       Show only the disabled checkers.
   -o {rows,table,csv,json}, --output {rows,table,csv,json}